-- 1 part ground almonds
+- 1 part finely ground almonds

 Grind your ingredients and combine them in a small jar.
 When you're ready to use, scoop a bit out with a clean spoon and add a bit of water to make a paste (the crystal-infused beauty water is perfect!).
-Gently massage the grains into your face and then rinse with lukewarm water.
+Gently massage the grains into the skin, avoiding the delicate area around your eyes, and then rinse with lukewarm water.

 2. Tone with ACV

 My ratio is about 4 parts water to 1 part ACV.
-You can up the ACV if your skin is more oily or acne prone.
+You can up the ACV if your skin is more oily or acne-prone.
 It's also nice to make your toner into a face mist.
 Then you don't have to worry about finding cotton pads to apply it!

-3. Moisturize with Homemade Face Serum
+3. Moisturize with Homemade Hydrating Face Serum

 - Use a funnel to pour ingredients into a small bottle with a dropper lid.